Big Tech are becoming the new Masters of the Universe. Scary.

 On one of the remaining black salve groups on Facebook one user asked what had happened to all the other groups.
 In the comments, people said that the other groups were banned, but that some of the users have migrated over to a platform called MeWe.com, which is a sort of alternative to Facebook groups.
 MeWe told BuzzFeed News that it would remove the term from search results, but would not ban groups dedicated to black salve discussion, citing the fact that its platform works differently than Facebook in terms of spread and promotion.

 This doesn’t exactly fill me with confidence either.
 Interestingly, neither of the spokespeople for FB or MeWe contacted us about this.
 Not one word.
 It’ll be OK for quite a while though, I think.

 Here’s the link to the MeWe group and to our own Group on Zenith Herbal.

 I think that this is largely a political and cultural question.
 Do these Big Tech media companies continue to enjoy freedom from lawsuits over what people say on their platforms?
 (Section 230).
 Senator Josh Hawley from Missouri is asking this question in a more stringent way and is certainly gaining traction and support. https://www.hawley.senate.gov/.
 Please take the time to see what he’s working on and give him your support.

 Section 230, the crux of the matter

 If you are unsure of the implications of Section 230 I urge you to take a look at “Facebook Admits it is a Publisher, not a Free-Speech Platform.
 That’s Important Because Publishers are not Protected from Lawsuits.” which explains it nicely and succinctly.

-I figure that these Tech Giants can only be curtailed if they either live up to their agreement to be a platform only and not interfere in content, or be a publisher and push their own agenda, but be legally responsible for content like any other publisher.
+I figure that these Tech Giants can only be curtailed if they either live up to their agreement to be a platform only and not interfere in content, or be a publisher and push their own agenda.
+Either way they need to be legally responsible for their content like any other publisher.